Tuning FotoWeb and Index Manager for performance

 Reducing latency

-Latency is the time interval that passes from a user performs an operation until he sees the response of that action.
+Latency is the time interval that passes from when a user performs an operation until they see the response of that action.
 It is not to be confused with interface sluggishness, although such sluggishness can be a symptom of high network latency.
-Bandwidth and latency are not always connected; a high-bandwidth network may be able to push enormous amounts of data quickly, but with considerable latency a system built on such a network can still be perceived as slow by users for its sheer response time.
+Bandwidth and latency are not always connected; a high-bandwidth network may be able to push enormous amounts of data quickly, but with considerable latency, a system built on such a network can still be perceived as slow by users for its sheer response time.

 - Faster networks